Read Your Meter

-Most of HDWD’s meters resemble a car odometer.
-The reading is taken from the numbers shown under the words “cubic feet.”
+Most of Hi-Desert Water District's (HDWD) meters resemble a car odometer.
+The reading is taken from the numbers shown under the words "cubic feet."
 The last two numbers on the dial are not used for billing.

-To determine water use: Read your meter at the beginning and end of a day and compare the two reads to figure out how much water you and your family used.
-Numbers after the decimal point are not used for billing, so if the meter reads 817.10, the utility bill will read 817.
+Read your meter at the beginning and end of a day and compare the two reads to figure out how much water you and your family used.
+Numbers after the decimal point are not used for billing, so if the meter reads 81710, the utility bill will read 817.

 Turn off all the taps in your house or business, then look at your meter.
 If the meter is still turning, chances are you have a leak somewhere.

 It is important to keep the area around the meter box clear so District staff can get access for readings and service.
 If you have any questions about locating or reading your meter, please call the District's Customer Service Department at 760-365-8333.